bianchi-ed/discord.js-bot-model/README.md

 # discord.js-bot-model

-This project aims to provide a modular discord bot structure, allowing convenient organization and customization to meet diverse server needs.
+This project aims to provide a modular discord bot structure.

 ## Usage